microsoft/MixedRealityToolkit-Unity/Documentation/Experimental/SceneUnderstanding/README_SceneUnderstanding.md

 # MRTK Scene Understanding Demo

-This is an __experminental__ prelease that integrates [Scene Understanding](https://docs.microsoft.com/en-us/windows/mixed-reality/scene-understanding) (SU) as a MRTK.

-SU - in a nutshell, will return a semantic representation of scene entities as well as their geometric forms on __HoloLens 2__.
+Scene Understanding will return a semantic representation of scene entities as well as their geometric forms on __HoloLens 2__ (not HoloLens 1!).

+Expected use cases of this technology include:
+* Placement.
+Objects on nearest surface such as wall or platform
+* Construct nav-mesh for platform style games
+* Provide physics engine friendly geometry as quads
+* Accelerlate development by avoiding the need to write similar algorithims

+This is an __experminental__ prelease that integrates [Scene Understanding](https://docs.microsoft.com/en-us/windows/mixed-reality/scene-understanding) as a new MRTK spatial observer.

 ## Goals and features of the demo
 * Demo scene with visualization of Scene Objects with options for configuring the observer